drenn08/rock-rankers-api/docs/index.md

 ## Who uses rock-rankers?

-Rock-rankers is for developers building apps and sites for rock fans who love to analyze and debate music.
+Rock-rankers is for developers building streaming apps and sites for rock fans who love to analyze and debate music.

 ## See rock-rankers in action

 Placeholder, Add a sample rock rakers query and response.

+## Note

+The Rock Rankers API is an educational project demonstrating REST API documentation for managing rock music rankings.
+It runs locally via JSON Server.
+See [Getting Started](#getting-started) for setup.

 ## Get started